 Reverse churning is the improper practice of a financial advisor placing a client’s funds into a fee-based account for no reason other than to collect the fee.
 These fee-based accounts require the client to pay a regular, fixed fee to the advisor, but the client often receives very little actual advice, trading, or account activity in exchange.

-On July 25, 2018, FDAzar and Garner & Associates were appointed Lead Counsel for the class by the Honorable John A. Mendez in the United States District Court for the Eastern District of California.
-On September 24, 2018, FDAzar and Garner & Associates filed an Amended Complaint, providing further details about the alleged fraud against Edward Jones.
-Currently, FDAzar is preparing to oppose Defendants’ motion to dismiss.
+On July 25, 2018, Franklin D. Azar and Associates P.C. and Garner & Associates were appointed Lead Counsel for the class by the Honorable John A. Mendez in the United States District Court for the Eastern District of California.
+On September 24, 2018, Frank Azar and Associates and Garner & Associates filed an Amended Complaint, providing further details about the alleged fraud against Edward Jones.
+Currently, Frank Azar and Associates is preparing to oppose Defendants’ motion to dismiss.

 You may have a claim against Edward Jones if your commission-based account was moved into a fee-based program, such as Advisory Solutions or Guided Solutions, between March 30, 2013 and March 30, 2018, inclusive (the “Class Period”).
 CONTACT FDAZAR IMMEDIATELY.